-The combination of Victron products with BYD B-Box lithium batteries (2.5, 5.0, 7.5, 10.0 and 12.8 models) has been tested and certified by the Victron and BYD R&D departments.
-The combination is actively supported by both companies.
+The combination of Victron products with BYD Battery-Box LV lithium batteries has been tested and certified by the Victron and BYD R&D departments.
+This combination has extensive field experience and is actively supported by both companies.

-The BYD B-Box includes an integrated Battery Management System (BMS) with each battery cell unit, and a Battery Management Unit (BMU) that can control up to 32 battery units.
+The BYD B-Box includes an integrated Battery Management System (BMS) with each battery cell module, and a Battery Management Unit (BMU) that interfaces with the Victron Venus-device and supports multiple battery modules.